GAMSAT Preparation Plan

 The official ACER advice is to study biology and chemistry to first year degree level and physics to A level standard.

 In practice this can be difficult if you are not already a science graduate, in practice we have found that a good A level standard is sufficient for all three subjects.
-Please refer to Griffiths Gamsat Review for more detailed information on this topic plus a detailed subject syllabus you should study for the three subjects.
+Please refer to Griffiths Gamsat Review for more detailed information on this topic.

 Finally it is worth pointing out that while many sources of information about GAMSAT claim that no factual recall of anything is necessary you'll find it hard to reach the desired level without memorising anything so that claim is a little disingenuous and should be taken with a pinch of salt.

-Hopefully by now you've seen the value of adopting a step by step approach to the Gamsat.
+Hopefully by now you've seen the value of adopting a step by step approach to your Gamsat preparation.
 Without taking this approach the task can seem overwhelming and it's easy to get lost in the huge amount of information available.

 So let's move on to some practicalities.